chazlarson/telly-testing/README.md

 ## Setup
 `config.example`

 make a copy of this file, called `config`, fill in details as required and uncomment one of the provider sections.
-There are skeletons for Iris, Area51, Vaders.
+There are skeletons for Iris, Area51, Vaders, Custom.

-Some entries are not used for anything yet.
+Some entries are not used for anything yet [Schedules-Direct, the EPG URLs].

 The build-in sed command on Mac OS X doesn't support the "-i" option, `gsed` does.
+The config entry lets you point to the appropriate one for your platform.
+It'd be nice if this happened automagically.

 This file is `source`ed by the other scripts and accepts two parameters.
 The first is a filter string, the second can be anything and just quiets the report of what filter is being used.